-Prerequisite: SOWK 640.
-A seminar will be conducted concurrently.
-The second of a two-term sequence of supervised experience in the delivery of social services, in the same agency students entered in SOWK 640, where students are required to continue an agency-based field practicum for two days per week under the supervision of an agency-based field instructor with an MSW.
-Successful completion of the two-course sequence (SOWK 640 and SOWK 645) requires a student to fulfill a minimum of 440 hours of field instruction accumulated across two full terms (semesters).
+Prerequisite: SOWK 616, SOWK 640.
+Pre or corequisites SOWK 617, SOWK 622, SOWK 623, or permission from the School of Social Work.
+The second of a two-term (semester) sequence of supervised experience in the delivery of social services, in the same agency students entered in SOWK 640, where students are required to continue an agency-based field practicum for two days per week under the supervision of an agency-based MSW field instructor.
+Successful completion of the two-course sequence (SOWK 640 and SOWK 645) requires a student to fulfill a minimum of 440 hours of field instruction accumulated across the two terms (semesters: fall and spring).
+A seminar with small group discussions on field experiences with related written assignments and activities will be conducted concurrently.